Mfundo Ndhlovu

-Mfundo Kevin Ndhlovu (born 5 April 1997) is a South African rugby sevens player for the South Africa national team.
+Mfundo Kevin Ndhlovu (born 5 April 1997) is a South African professional rugby union player who plays for the Stormers in the United Rugby Championship and in the Currie Cup.
 His regular position is wing.

-Playing career
+Career

 Ndhlovu made his debut for the South Africa national sevens team at the 2018 Hong Kong Sevens, and also appeared in the 2018 Paris Sevens, where he was a member of a squad that not only won the tournament, but also won the 2017–18 World Rugby Sevens Series title.

 In 2022, he was part of the South African team that won their second Commonwealth Games gold medal in Birmingham.